Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-y_iC9FJAhYk.md

 ### Transcript

-> what about working progress things like mercy's fears tied to the story that i've talked about four times
+> what about working progress things like mercy's fears tied to the story that I've talked about four times